Nooshu/NestJS-Frontend/README.md

 - Compression middleware with configurable settings
 - Browser-side caching with smart invalidation
 - Helmet.js security headers v8.1.0
-- Nunjucks templating engine - the official and default templating language used by GOV.UK Design System, ensuring perfect compatibility and maintainability with [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/releases/latest).
+- Nunjucks templating engine - the official and default templating language used by GOV.UK Design System
 - Class-validator v0.14.1 for request validation
 - Class-transformer v0.5.1 for object transformation
 - TypeORM for database operations